 In other words, Tesla’s car sales have been the single most important revenue stream for the company all this while.

 Tesla’s Automotive Sales Revenue QoQ Growth

-On average, the automotive sales revenue QoQ growth rate was roughly 12%.
+On average, the automotive sales revenue QoQ growth rate has been roughly 14%.
 Accordingly, sequential growth has been largely positive for the past 20 quarters.